kjmitchelljr/blogen-admin-ui/README.md

 # blogen-admin-ui

-User Interface for Mizuxe (Project #3) which is a part of Brad Travery's Udemy course [Bootstrap 4 From Scratch With 5 Projects](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/learn/v4/overview)
+User Interface for Blogen Admin (Project #3) which is a part of Brad Travery's Udemy course [Bootstrap 4 From Scratch With 5 Projects](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/learn/v4/overview)

 Created to learn the what's new in BootStrap v.4.0.0 Beta.